LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

 ## <a id="overview"></a>Messenger Bot API Demo overview

 This demo project shows how to implement the Messenger BOT API console applications with the REST and WebSocket APIs in JavaScript programming language and [Node.js](https://nodejs.org/en/) runtime environment.
-The applications makes an authentication with [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) Authentication service, then lets developers interact with Messeger Application/Chatroom on behalf of the Bot via the REST and WebSocket APIs.
+The applications makes an authentication with [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) Authentication service, then lets developers interact with Messenger Application/Chatroom on behalf of the Bot via the REST and WebSocket APIs.

 This project contains the following example applications:
 - *chatbot_quickstart.js*: A REST API Quick Start example that sends chat message to recipient Email.